alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-presents-given-by-disbelievers-idolaters.md

 lang: en
 locale: true
 note: true
-excerpt: "It is not permissible to accept or make use of the gifts given by disbelievers to Muslims on their festivals and religious occasions."
+summary: "It is not permissible to accept or make use of the gifts given by disbelievers to Muslims on their festivals and religious occasions."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz